paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 The grade of the Commandant is fixed as vice admiral rather than that prescribed for Bureau Chiefs of the Navy.
 The additional qualifications that an officer appointed Commandant must have at least 10 years commissioned service in the Coast Guard has been inserted.
 81st Congress, House Report No. 557.

+#### Codification
+Pub.
+L. 119–60, § 7201(e)(2), which directed amendment of [section 303 of this title](./chapter-003-composition-and-organization.md#section-303), was executed to this section to reflect the probable intent of Congress.
+See 2025 Amendment notes below.

 #### Prior Provisions
 A prior section 302, act Aug.
 4, 1949, ch.
 393, 63 Stat.
 518, related to temporary appointments of warrant officers, prior to repeal by Pub.
 L. 88–130, § 1(10)(A), Sept.
 24, 1963, 77 Stat.
 177.

 #### Amendments
+2025—Pub.
+L. 119–60, § 7201(b), renumbered [section 302 of this title](./chapter-003-composition-and-organization.md#section-302) as this section, resulting in no change.

+Subsec. (a).
+Pub.
+L. 119–60, § 7201(e)(2)(A), (B), designated first sentence of existing provisions as subsec. (a), inserted heading, and struck out “ ,who may be reappointed for further periods of four years” after “period of four years”.
+See Codification note above.

+Subsec. (b).
+Pub.
+L. 119–60, § 7201(e)(2)(C), which directed adding subsec. (b) after “Chief of the Coast Guard”, was executed by adding subsec. (b) after the period following “Chief of the Coast Guard” to reflect the probable intent of Congress.
+See Codification note above.

+Subsec. (c).
+Pub.
+L. 119–60, § 7201(e)(2)(D), inserted subsec. (c) designation and heading before “The term of an appointment”.
+See Codification note above.

+Subsec. (d).
+Pub.
+L. 119–60, § 7201(e)(2)(E), inserted subsec. (d) designation and heading before “The Commandant while”.
+See Codification note above.

 2018—Pub.
 L. 115–282 renumbered [section 44 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section44&num=0&edition=prelim) as this section.

 2014—Pub.
 L. 113–281 inserted after first sentence “The term of an appointment, and any reappointment, shall begin on June 1 of the appropriate year and end on May 31 of the appropriate year, except that, in the event of death, retirement, resignation, or reassignment, or when the needs of the Service demand, the Secretary may alter the date on which a term begins or ends if the alteration does not result in the term exceeding a period of 4 years.”